 What you can expect from our sessions

-I will ask you to start sessions with what you want to talk about.
+I will invite you to begin sessions with what you want to talk about.
 Sometimes clients talk about problems in the present, sometimes they describe events from the past.
 Either way, we will help you understand how the past and present are connected.
 Together, we’ll help you make sense of all your thoughts, feelings, and behaviors.

-Working through your thoughts, feelings, and behaviors allows you to become more clear about what’s going on inside you.
+Working through all your experiences, as well as dreams, fantasies, and deep dark shameful parts of you, allows you to become more clear about what’s going on inside.
 This process helps you find new answers to old questions.
 Through the work of therapy you can transform your relationship with yourself, and with others.

 In sessions, my style is warm and attentive.
-I’m serious but also irreverent at times, and occassionally drop an F bomb.
+I’m nonjudgmental and rarely fazed by what I hear.
+I’m serious but also irreverent at times, and occasionally drop an F bomb.
 All the while, I’m passionate about this work and deeply committed to helping you.

 - Masters in Counseling Psychology from St. Edwards University.